pradeepcep/qwaver/README.md

 * as a person changes parameters, the API url updates
 * On the query error page link to the GitHub issues page.
 Set up a default 500 error page during the same.
 * For the database configuration, have both users be optional, but if there is not a loser who can alter tables, then certain functionality like load CSV will be off
+* ability to make queries public (where the world can use them)

 ### Issues: